yusufSLCN/32k_image/README.md

 # 32k_image
 32k image generator

-This script uses mandelbrot set to generate desired resolution images.
+32k_image.py script uses mandelbrot set to generate a 32k image.
+The resolution can be changed using width and height of the canvas.